Xenii1642/Xii-Boy-Ultra/README.md

 The Xii-Boy Ultra is only on a BETA revision.
 This means, there could be some mistakes somewhere.
 Troubleshooting a whole design like this is tricky, and I might have not seen all the mistakes.
 Reason why you should absolutly tell me if you notice some.

-There is also no assembly guide for the moment.
+If you think something can be improved, once again, please let me know.
+Those feebacks help a lot making the project better.

-To sum up, the Xii-Boy Ultra might currently be not for beginners.
+This BETA Revision might not be for beginners considering it requires soldering knoledge and self-deduction to assemble everything together.
-If you have soldering knowledge, and know how to assemble it without any guide, just by logical reasonning, then you can definitively make it!
+For the moment, there is no assembly guide, which makes the build much trickier to make.
+An official guide will come soon!

-Otherwise, I suggest you to wait for the upcoming kits.
+To sum up, if you don't have the knowledge for assembling that revision, you should probably wait for the upcoming kits, with a dedicated assembly guide.

-Feel free to contact me if you need any informations or help about the design.
-Please let me know if you find any issues.
-It will help a lot making the project better.
+If you see anything wrong or weird on the design, or if you have any suggestion, please let me know!

-Thanks for your understanging and your support!
+Have fun!